Particular/docs.particular.net/nservicebus/persistence/authoring-custom.md

 NServiceBus requires a persistence mechanism to store data for some of it's features, as discussed in  [Persistence in NServiceBus](/nservicebus/persistence/).

-While a variety of persistence technologies are supported out of the box by NServiceBus (for example SQL databases via NHibernate, or RavenDB) you sometimes may want to write your own persistence, for example in order to reuse a database / persistence technology already in your stack and used by other parts of your system, but is not supported by NServiceBus yet.
-As you will see, writing an NServiceBus persistence is quite a straight forward task.
+A variety of persistence technologies are supported out of the box by NServiceBus (for example SQL databases via NHibernate, or RavenDB).
+However it is possible to write a custom persistence, for example in order to reuse a database / persistence technology already in the stack and used by other parts of the system, but is not supported by NServiceBus yet..

-This guide will explain the various tasks involved in writing a custom persistence.
-We will use the in-memory persistence which comes out of the box with NServiceBus to showcase a simple real-world implementation as we explain the various concepts and discuss potential pitfalls.
+This guide explains the various tasks involved in writing a custom persistence.
+The in-memory persistence, which comes out of the box with NServiceBus, is used to showcase a simple real-world implementation and explain the various concepts and discuss potential pitfalls.
 The source code for the in-memory persistence implementation can be found [here](https://github.com/Particular/NServiceBus/tree/4.6.5/src/NServiceBus.Core/Persistence/InMemory).

 The data persisted by NServiceBus needs to survive endpoint restarts, so it doesn't lose timeouts or important Saga data for example.
 All persister implementations provided by NServiceBus are durable, with the exception of the in-memory one which is used purely for testing.
-And every persister you will be writing should be durable and properly tested as well.

 It is important to note writing a new persistence for NServiceBus does require a good knowledge of the underlying persistence technology used.
 Being familiar with its guarantees of consistency and durability, and its querying abilities, is very important.
-We will see why in just a minute.

 ## The Subscriptions Persister